 Beethoven moved to Vienna in 1792 to take lessons from Joseph Haydn, and within a few years was renowned both as a composer and as a performer.

 Beethoven claimed he had had exceptionally keen hearing in early life.
-A loss of ability to hear high-pitched sounds, an indication of nerve deafness, first became apparent at the age of twenty-seven.
+A loss of ability to hear high-pitched sounds, an indication of nerve deafness (more commonly referred to as sensorineural hearing loss), first became apparent at the age of twenty-seven.
 By this age, he had written his First Symphony, the first two piano concertos, the piano trios of Opus 1 and Opus 11, the piano sonatas of Opus 13, the cello sonatas of Opus 5, and most of the work on the string quartets of Opus 18.
 He did not admit to his deafness for another three years (Huxtable, 2011).